ngripon/vip-ivp/doc/website/docs/overview.md

 ## Features

-- **Awesome Developer Experience**: Create dynamic systems in just a few lines of code using the familiar Python syntax.
+- **Awesome Developer Experience**: Create dynamic systems of continuous variables in just a few lines of code using a Pythonic syntax.
 - **Python Integration**: Seamlessly use it with your favorite Python libraries and tools, like SciPy, PyTorch, Plotly, Streamlit and more.
 - **Hybrid Solver**: Handle both differential equations and events.
 - **Causal Approach**: Easy to understand and debug, thanks to a clear direction of data flow.